MattiooFR/nohello/readme.md

 until later.

 This version was inspired by the original website [nohello.com](http://www.nohello.com/).
 Acknowledgements go to the original anonymous author.
-I felt an urge to modernize this gem with a more suitable layout and https connection.
-The source of this file is publicly available on [github.com](https://github.com/sbmueller/nohello).